iav0207/advent-of-code/2023/day_02/README.md

 Spec https://adventofcode.com/2023/day/2

-Desc Forgot to write a readme in 2023/day_02
+Desc Finding minimum set of cubes sufficient to play the game of revealing colored cubes from a bag.

 Execution